duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/12-electronics/10-circuitry/20-circuitry-voltage.md

 **Hook:**

-Put students into pairs.
-Give each pair a multimeter and battery and give them a couple minutes to answer these two questions: "What do you know about this device?" and "What questions do you have?"
-(Let them play around with it.)
+- Put students into pairs.
+Give each pair a multimeter and a battery and give them a couple minutes to answer these two questions:

+Q: What do you know about this device?

+Q: What questions do you have?

+- Let them play around with it.
 Then let them share out answers as a class.

 ### Main Lesson

 Recommended: 40 minutes

-1. Build and measure first circuit
+1. **Build and measure first circuit**:
 Give the students materials to build a circuit similar to last class's except without the LED.
 Show them how to measure voltage, resitance, and current with the multimeter.

-2. Explaination of Ohm's Law
+2. **Explaination of Ohm's Law**:
 Ohm's law states that the current through a conductor between two points is directly proportional to the voltage across the two points.
 Show how voltage, resistance, and current relate mathmatically using Ohm's law.
-(A graphic may be helpful, similar to this one. [https://spl-binal.blogspot.com/2017/09/ohms-law.html#.XvqBNihKhhE](https://spl-binal.blogspot.com/2017/09/ohms-law.html#.XvqBNihKhhE))

-“Short circuit”, low resistance, unintended, alternate path through the circuit, how that could damage components in the circuit, power source, start fire, etc…
+(A graphic may be helpful, similar to [this one](https://spl-binal.blogspot.com/2017/09/ohms-law.html#.XvqBNihKhhE)).
+Explain how “short circuit” is a low resistance, unintended, alternate path through the circuit, and how that could damage components in the circuit, power source, start fire, etc…

-3. Build and measure second circuit

-Make the same circuit except for a different resistor, and ask students to prove Ohm's law using the multimeter.
+3. **Build and measure second circuit**: Make the same circuit except for a different resistor, and ask students to prove Ohm's law using the multimeter.

-4. Build and measure circuit with LED

-Make the same circuit except add an LED, and ask students to prove Ohm's law.
+4. **Build and measure circuit with LED**: Make the same circuit except add an LED, and ask students to prove Ohm's law.
 (It won't.)

-5. Explaination of why LED doesn't observe Ohm's law
+5. **Explaination of why LED doesn't observe Ohm's law**

-(Need to get good explaination!)

-6. Explaination of AC and DC

-Teacher explains difference between AC and DC.
+6. **Explaination of AC and DC**: Explain the difference between AC and DC.
 Measures AC from a wall outlet using a multimeter.

-If time: Brief overview (no math) of other passives (e.g. capacitors resist change in voltage, inductors resist changes in current), actives (controlling flow, diodes as one-way valves, transistors as switches, mention that you can do logic/calculations by combining them), and “integrating circuits” into ICs, assembling those into computers, robots
+Note: If time: Brief overview (no math) of other passives (e.g. capacitors resist change in voltage, inductors resist changes in current), actives (controlling flow, diodes as one-way valves, transistors as switches, mention that you can do logic/calculations by combining them), and “integrating circuits” into ICs, assembling those into computers, robots

 ### Ending The Lesson